Plywood - Laser Cutting and Engraving

 To glue two plywood planks to each other, you can use wood glue or another type (PPU, Epoxy).
 Whatever type of glue you use, you should put the wood under pressure (a clamp or wood facing).

-can use acrylic paint, which dries quickly.
-The acrylic paint
+paint, which dries quickly.
+The acrylic paint should be thorough

 Laser Precision for Laser Cutting and Laser Engraving